Skip to main content

 In the never-ending journey of homeownership, it can feel like each new season brings a whole host of problems to solve — some are time-sensitive and some are just convenience, but which is which?
 Below, we list a few of the most important and prevalent seasonal inspection items.
 However, every home is different.
 Especially in an older home, your seasonal maintenance list may include more or less per season.
 Always conduct your own research or consult with an expert before embarking on a brand-new task.

 There are a few items that should be inspected every month or two to ensure your home is running at peak efficiency, which will save money and time in the future.
 A good rule of thumb to guide timing for these year-round tasks is how often you use the item.
 If you use it year-round, you should inspect it year-round.
-The best examples are bathrooms, kitchens, and the equipment therein; this includes cleaning faucet aerators, drain cleaning and garbage disposals, and flushing hot water heaters.
-A residential drain cleaning service might have to help you if you haven’t done that in a while, or if it seems to be blocked deep within your reach.
-Once they have done their part, you should be able to take care of things from there on as long as you’re careful.
+The best examples are bathrooms, kitchens, and the equipment therein; this includes cleaning faucet aerators, clearing drains and garbage disposals, and flushing hot water heaters.
 Additionally, you should regularly inspect electrical cords, dryer and other air vents, and smoke/carbon-monoxide detectors to make sure they are in safe working order.
-If you find a problem, you can call an electrician like Ewing Electric Co.
-Make sure as well to include a fire sprinkler installation on your checklist if these are not pre-installed in your home.

 Fortunately, most big-ticket maintenance items can be completed seasonally, and most can be accomplished by the homeowner alone.
-Nonetheless, always seek the guidance of a professional home maintenance services if any task is dangerously out of your wheelhouse.
+Nonetheless, always seek the guidance of a professional if any task is dangerously out of your wheelhouse.

 Fall

-Generally, the mild weather makes fall an opportune time to take care of any significant home improvement or maintenance outdoors, such as replacing windows, exterior painting, and roof coating.
-In addition to the raking and other yardwork best done before it snows, there are tasks that must be completed before it gets too cold such as inspecting and cleaning fireplaces and chimneys; clearing gutters; winterizing hoses, sprinklers, and other exterior plumbing through a plumber in Newton, NC; re-sealing the gaps around exterior windows and doors; and fixing any cracks on sidewalks or driveways.
-Make sure as well not to forget about metal roof repair services, especially before the winter season kicks in.
+Generally, the mild weather makes fall an opportune time to take care of any significant home improvement or maintenance outdoors, such as replacing windows, exterior painting, and roofing.
+In addition to the raking and other yardwork best done before it snows, there are tasks that must be completed before it gets too cold such as inspecting and cleaning fireplaces and chimneys; clearing gutters; winterizing hoses, sprinklers, and other exterior plumbing; re-sealing the gaps around exterior windows and doors; and fixing any cracks on sidewalks or driveways.
 Taking care of these chores during fair weather will save a lot of headaches once the winter sets in!

 Winter